-STUDY GUIDE Exam #3 Phil001 T. Ramirez
+STUDY GUIDE Exam #1 Phil001 T. Ramirez

 The exam will be given in multiple choice format.
 Please bring a Scantron 882-E form (the green one) and #2 pencil to class on the day of the exam.
+You will be given 25 minutes at the beginning of class to complete the exam, after which we will resume with our usual class meeting.